Tokyo Olympics to pick Mori replacement; is a woman likely? - WTMJ

 Yamashita took over the Japanese Olympic body after his predecessor, Tsunekazu Takeda, was forced to step down in 2019 in a bribery scandal.
 Yamashita is also a member of the International Olympic Committee by virtue of his position in Japan.

-A committee to pick Mori’s replacement, set up by the organizing committee, met on Tuesday.
-It was expected to hold another meeting later in the week.
+A panel to pick Mori’s replacement, set up by the organizing committee, met on Tuesday.
+It was expected to meet again Wednesday and come up with a list of candidates.
 It’s unclear when the choice will be announced.
-The committee is headed by 85-year-old Fujio Mitarai, the head of the camera company Canon.
+The panel is headed by 85-year-old Fujio Mitarai, the chairman of the camera company Canon.
 Organizers have promised transparency.
 However, except for Mitarai, the other members have not been announced.
 It is to be a 50-50 split of men and women with fewer than 10 members.

 Q: Have qualified women been mentioned for the job?